-The call for application for the second cohort of the ECN PhD Fellowship Program will start at the beginning of December.
-The application phase will last until January 14, 11:59 pm CET.
-International post-graduate students as well as excellent undergraduate students with a background in the natural sciences, linguistics, mathematics, among others, are welcome to apply.
+The call for application for the second cohort of the ECN PhD Fellowship Program will start at December 4th, 2017; 19:00 pm CET.
+The application phase will last until January 14th, 2018; 11:59 pm CET.
+International post-graduate students as well as excellent undergraduate students with a background in the neurosciences (incl. neurobiology, neurology, cognitive neuroscience), natural sciences (incl. mathematics), linguistics, philosophy, psychology, among others, are welcome to apply.

 Prof. Dr. Andrea Kühn was awarded the Dingebauer Prize of the German Society of Neurology on September 21, 2017 for her research on Parkinson’s disease.
 Her work has made a significant contribution to advances in deep brain stimulation.
 Through the characterization of pathological network activity and the possibility of influencing it, she has laid the foundation for significantly improving deep brain stimulation in the future.

 Together with our partner institutions, we would like to celebrate the first anniversary of the Einstein Center for Neurosciences (ECN) Berlin.
 In addition, the first cohort of the ECN PhD fellows will have arrived in Berlin and will start their lab-rotations the week after.